NicolasHug/nicolashug.github.io/_posts/2017-06-17-matrix_facto_4.md

   guys who won the $1M of the Netflix Prize.
 - PCA can be used for a lot of fun stuff, not just messing around with creepy faces.
 Jonathon Shlens' [Tutorial](https://arxiv.org/abs/1404.1100) provides great insights on PCA as a diagonalization process, and its link to SVD.
-I haven't read this [Stanford course notes](http://theory.stanford.edu/~tim/s15/l/l9.pdf) in detail, but it looks also great (about low-rank approximation).
+  Also, this [Stanford course
+  notes](http://theory.stanford.edu/~tim/s15/l/l9.pdf) covers some of the topics we have presented (low-rank approximation, etc.) in a more theory-oriented way.
 - For background on linear algebra, the only book worth reading is Gilbert Strang's [Introduction to LA](http://math.mit.edu/~gs/linearalgebra/).
 His [MIT